captam3rica/gitNotes/Macintosh/acsp-cert.md

 -   Powernap will allow the system to backup after sleeping.

 -   Network backup locations cannot be encrypted by Time Machine

+## Apps & Processes

+-   Carbon (outdated), Cocoa, and Java

+-   X11 is no longer included with macOS - must be downloaded separately

+-   Open source:

+    -   macports.org
+    -   developer.apple.com/opensource

+-   apple.com/business/vpp

+-   Can create a new Apple ID that does not require a CC through iTunes.

+-   Payment options: CC, debit, content codes, store credit (gift cards), Alipay, mobile phone billing, Bank cards (CN only)

+-   Mac App Store can be disabled fro standard accounts through Parental Controls.

+    -   Browsers would need to be restricted to stop 3rd party app installation as well.
+    -   Software blacklists
+    -   Restricted software entry

+-   iCloud Family share (managed in icloud sys prefs)

+    -   Up 6 apple IDs
+    -   Must have a payment option setup
+    -   13 years or older
+    -   music, books, apps, and movies
+    -   Adults must authorize any apps in the app store

+-   Uninstall: LaunchPad, Trash, or Custom Uninstaller

+### App Security

+-   All apps from the app store must use sandboxing

+-   Mac app store apps must be code signed

+-   Developer ID can be used to sign apps outside of the app store

+-   **Quarantine**: scans apps before installation is allowed to continue.

+    -   Remove the quarantine message: `xattr -d com.apple.quarantine [app path]`
+    -   Also: `xattr -dr com.apple.quarantine [dir path]`
+    -   Quarantine functionality may not be available for some 3rd party apps or for apps that are copied from removable media.

+-   A **Deny** list is used to block malicious software (Xprotect):
+    `/System/Library/CoreServices/CoreTypes.bundle/Contents/Resources/XProtect.plist`

+-   Turn off Safari plugins from **`Preferences > Security > uncheck Allow Plugins`**

+-   **Gatekeeper**

+    -   Mac App Store apps only
+    -   Mac app store and identified devs (default)
+    -   Anywhere

+-   To install an unidentified 3rd party app: **`Go to App location in Finder > Right click the app > select Open > select Open in the dialogue window`** (if this does not work thne the **Anywhere** option will need to be set in **Gatekeeper**)

+### Doc Management

+-   Per user, you can set the app that you want to open a file through the **Get Info** menu for the file.

+-   Auto Save - supported apps will auto save docs every so often.
+Auto save occurs when making significant changes to a file, closing the doc, closing the app, selecting **Finder**, Accessing the doc from another app, every 5 minutes

+    To turn off Auto Save: **`System Prefs > General > check the box "Ask to keep changes when closing documents"`**

+-   **Versioning** is utilized for apps that support this feature.

+    **`File > "Rever To" or "Last Saved" or "Browse Saved Versions"`**

+    -   Versioning may not work with File Shares and shared file locations

+-   **Automatic Resume** during loss of power or inappropriately closing the app

+-   **iCloud**: `~/Library/Mobile \Documents`